Department Learning Goals

 II.
 Mid and Upper-Division French and Francophone Culture Courses

-Outcome: Students will produce critical essays, oral exposés, and research papers that demonstrate they are informed citizens of the contemporary globalized world.
-Furthermore, students’ work will show that they grasp the major social, cultural, and political stakes of the French and Francophone world in the twenty-first century.
-Students’ research papers will also demonstrate an ability to analyze a wide variety of documents, situating those documents in relevant cultural contexts.
+Outcome: Students produce critical essays, oral exposés, and research papers that demonstrate they are informed and thoughtful citizens of the diverse, complicated, and fast-paced contemporary world.
+Furthermore, students’ work shows a nuanced grasp of the major social, cultural, and political stakes of the French and Francophone world in the twenty-first century.
+Student research papers also demonstrate an ability to analyze a wide variety of documents, situating those documents in relevant cultural contexts.

 III.
 Mid and Upper-Division French and Francophone Literature Courses

-Goal: The French and Francophone literature courses give students a broad understanding of literary movements and literary history, focusing on the work of noteworthy authors from a variety of periods, traditions, and genres.
-Our literature courses afford students the opportunity to gain a nuanced appreciation of literary esthetics, to study the mechanics of narrative discourse, and to deepen cross-cultural and/or interdisciplinary understanding.
-The literary curriculum supports the Department’s mission to provide students with a rigorous and comprehensive training in the French language, thereby offering them the opportunity to acquire the high degree of cultural literacy necessary to achieve high proficiency.
+Goal: The French and Francophone literature courses give students a broad understanding of literary movements and literary history, focusing on the work of noteworthy authors (both canonical and non-canonical) from a variety of periods, traditions, and genres.
+Our literature courses provide students a far-reaching comprehension of literary aesthetics as well as narrative and poetic discourse, which contributes to cross-cultural and interdisciplinary understanding.
+The literary curriculum supports the Department’s mission to provide students with a rigorous and comprehensive training in the French language, thereby offering them the opportunity to acquire the superior degree of cultural literacy necessary for high proficiency.

-Outcome: Students will produce critical essays, oral exposés, and research papers that demonstrate a solid understanding of the major currents of the French literary and artistic traditions, from the medieval era through the present day.
-Students’ work will also show an ability to analyze discourse with the goal of grasping the literary, artistic, and ideological stakes of texts from a variety of genres, including the novel, autobiography, theater, poetry, and essays.
+Outcome: Students will produce critical essays, oral exposés, and research papers that demonstrate a sound understanding of the major currents of the French literary and artistic traditions, from the medieval era through the present day.
+Students’ work will also show an ability to analyze narrative and poetic discourse so as to grasp the literary, artistic, and ideological stakes of texts from a variety of genres, including the novel, autobiography, theater, poetry, and essays.

 IV.
 Courses in Post-Advanced Language Learning and Language-Centered Expression